kinecosystem/kin-node/README.md

 ```

 In addition to the mandatory `account` parameter, `getBalance` has the following optional parameters:
-- `commitment`: (Kin 4 only) Indicates to Solana which bank state to query.
+- `commitment`: Indicates to Solana which bank state to query.
 See the [website documentation](https://docs.kin.org/solana#commitment) for more details.
+- `accountResolution`: Indicates which type of account resolution to use if the account is not found.

 #### Submit a Payment
 The `submitPayment` method submits the provided payment to Agora.